+Contingency Plans

-Health and Safety Plan Contingency Plans In the event of an emergency (at this incident site) the person first noticing the emergency is to notify other workers in the immediate area.
+In the event of an emergency (at this incident site) the person first noticing the emergency is to notify other workers in the immediate area.
 Evacuation must commence at once if the emergency poses any threat to the safety of the workers.
-Upon receiving notification of an emergency, the individual in charge of the work area is to take appropriate measures to protect human life, the environment (including wildlife) and property Escape Routes Evacuation Procedures Alerting Methods Muster Point Medical Surveillance Special medical monitoring required Urinary/Phenol Blood Test Chest X-ray Other Procedure Facility to perform medical testing/ monitoring (name & location) HAZWOPER (US Operations Only) Personnel are required to be trained in accordance with 29CFR 1910.120 for the level at which they are performing duties.
-Personnel approaching the release and performing offensive actions are to meet the Hazardous Materials Technician Level.
-Personnel working away from the release area performing defensive actions are to be trained at the First Responder - Operational Level Site specific training required - In addition to the training requirements above, the following site specific training topics are to be reviewed prior to work on the site: Site Hazards (material released, physical hazards, etc.) Work areas/activities identified Site Emergency Alerting/Contingency Plan Evacuation Route/Assembly Areas Required PPE Obtaining Medical Treatment/First Aid Decontamination procedures Other types of training
+Upon receiving notification of an emergency, the individual in charge of the work area is to take appropriate measures to protect human life, the environment (including wildlife) and property

+Escape Routes

+Evacuation Procedures

+Alerting Methods

+Evacuation Area

+Medical Surveillance

+Special medical monitoring required

+☐ Urinary/Phenol ☐ Blood Test ☐ Chest X-ray ☐ Other

+Procedure

+Facility to perform medical testing/ monitoring (name & location)

+Site specific training required - In addition to the training requirements above, the following site specific training topics are to be reviewed prior to work on the site:

+Site Hazards (material released, physical hazards, etc.)

+Work areas/activities identified

+Site Emergency Alerting/Contingency Plan

+Evacuation Route/Assembly Areas

+Required PPE

+Obtaining Medical Treatment/First Aid

+☐ Decontamination procedures

+Other types of training